Skip to main content

 1. Educate yourself about mental illness

-In order to support people with mental illness in your parish, it is helpful to be aware of statistics, treatments and supports.
-Browse this evidence-based resource guide about mental illness for faith and community leaders or take a Mental Health First Aid Course.
+In order to support persons with mental illness in your parish, it is helpful to be aware of statistics, treatments and supports.
+Browse Sanctuary Mental Health Ministry resources or take a Mental Health First Aid Course.

 Person reading in a group with other parishioners

-2. Learn from people who experience mental illness
+2. Learn from persons who experience mental illness

 Two hands folded in prayer with a bible